Revenge of the Nerds II: Nerds in Paradise: Cast

-This is the only Nerds film in which Betty does not appear (although a picture of her can be seen at the beginning of the film).
+This is the only Nerds film in which Betty does not appear, although a picture of her is at the beginning of the film.
 Stan Gable, Takashi, and U.N.
 Jefferson also do not appear.
 This is the last Nerds film to feature Poindexter.
 Although he is shown on the DVD cover of the fourth film, he is not seen nor mentioned in it.
 This is also the last Nerds film to include Anthony Edwards as Gilbert and Andrew Cassese as Wormser.
-Edwards did not like the script and was very reluctant to reprise his role, and only agreed to return when his scenes were scheduled to be filmed very quickly and without any location filming (the script was changed so Gilbert had a broken leg, which enabled Edwards to film almost all of his material in one session, and he spent a few days filming the scene where he appears in Lewis' dream).
-They are played by other actors in the third film and stay offscreen in the fourth and final film.
+Edwards did not like the script and was very reluctant to reprise his role, and only agreed to return when his scenes were scheduled to be filmed very quickly and without any location filming.
+The script was changed so Gilbert had a broken leg, which enabled Edwards to film almost all of his material in one session, and he spent a few days filming the scene where he appears in Lewis's dream.
+They are played by other actors in the third film and stay offscreen in the fourth film.

-At a 30th anniversary of the original film in 2014, Julia Montgomery (Betty) told that she was originally to have a part in Nerds II, but eventually turned it down after learning that her only scene would involve Betty cheating on Lewis in a hotel room with another 'jock'.
-Montgomery felt that after falling in love with Lewis towards the end of Nerds, that it wasn't right that she would cheat on him with someone who was just like Stan Gable.
+At a 30th anniversary of the original film in 2014, Julia Montgomery (Betty) said that she was originally to have a part in Nerds II, but eventually declined after learning that her only scene would involve Betty cheating on Lewis in a hotel room with another jock.
+Montgomery said that after falling in love with Lewis in the first film, that it was wrong that she would cheat on him with someone who was just like Stan Gable.